AscendNTNU/fluid/Documentation/Mavros link blueprint.md

 and pose publishing.

 ## State setting
 State setting in fluid is done within the Transition class.
-It's therefore of course natural to manage state setting in that class.
+It's therefore of course natural to manage state setting on PixHawk in that class.
 The key elements are:
 - State subscription, so that we know which state the finite state machine on the pixhawk currently has.
 - Set mode client, which makes it possible to issue set commands for states.